Green's theorem: History

-It is named after George Green, who stated a similar result in an 1828 paper titled An Essay on the Application of Mathematical Analysis to the Theories of Electricity and Magnetism.
+William Thomson (Lord Kelvin) named this theorem after George Green, who stated a similar result in an 1828 paper titled An Essay on the Application of Mathematical Analysis to the Theories of Electricity and Magnetism, which was almost forgotten until Thomson rediscovered it in 1845.
 In 1846, Augustin-Louis Cauchy published a paper stating Green's theorem as the penultimate sentence.
-This is in fact the first printed version of Green's theorem in the form appearing in modern textbooks.
-Green did not actually derive the form of "Green's theorem" which appears in this article; rather, he derived a form of the "divergence theorem", which appears on pages 10–12 of his Essay.
+A proof of the theorem was finally provided in 1851 by Bernhard Riemann in his doctoral dissertation.